mm80843/T3.5/docs/Benef/PBN__Benef_743.md

 # __Economic stability and recovery__

-## Name of the Benefit

-Resilience strategies can help stabilize the economy during and after a pandemic, leading to faster recovery and growth

 ## Description of Benefits pertaining to Beneficiaries

 * [Businesses can benefit from a stable and growing economy, leading to improved financial performance.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_806.md)